UB-CSE-640-Blockchain-Analysis/fetch/readme.md

 # Fetch Transactions

-Scripts to fetch "confirmed" Bitcoin transactions and store them in a csv file.
+Scripts to fetch *confirmed* Bitcoin transactions and store them in a csv file.

 <br />